Shinoruba/CCPROG3-MCO/README.md

 a.
 Implement the "View Inventory" option - [x]

 b.
-Implement the "Explore an Area" option - [x] (2d array/row system to be implemented)
+Implement the "Explore an Area" option - [x]

 ## Milestone 5: Encounter Wild Creatures - [x]